Klazomania: History

-The word klazomania comes from the Greek κλάζω ("klazo"), meaning "to scream".
-The term was coined by L. Benedek in 1925 when he witnessed bouts of compulsive shouting in a patient with postencephalitic parkinsonism.
+The word klazomania comes from the Greek κλάζω, klazo 'scream'.
+The term was coined by László (Ladislaus) Benedek in 1925 when he witnessed bouts of compulsive shouting in a patient with postencephalitic parkinsonism.
 He reported that the attacks would last for up to several hours and seemed to be outside of the patient's control.
 He characterized the shouting as extremely loud, noting that it could be in the form of syllables, vowels or even animal noises.
 In addition, he observed that while the nature of the shouting could suggest that the patient was in pain, the sounds themselves were unrelated to any physical discomfort.
 He stated that the patient appeared to have the ability to anticipate an incident and could even prevent it through deep and rapid breathing.
 However, he noted that the effort required to suppress klazomania could be even more tiring than enduring it.
 He said that though anxiety could increase the frequency of klazomania, it did not affect the overall presentation.

-Two of Benedek’s colleagues, E. Von Thurzó and T. Katona, recorded two further instances of klazomania in 1927.
-They expanded upon Benedek’s earlier observations, describing the angry flushed face of one patient, as well as extreme restlessness and agitation.
+Two of Benedek's colleagues, Jenő Thurzó (a.k.a.
+Eugen von Thurzó) and Tibor Katona, recorded two further instances of klazomania in 1927.
+They expanded upon Benedek's earlier observations, describing the angry flushed face of one patient, as well as extreme restlessness and agitation.
 They noted that afterwards the patient apologized for the incident, suggesting awareness of the behavior.
 From this, Thurzó and Katona proposed that there is no loss of consciousness during klazomania and that individuals may remain fully aware of their surroundings.

 One of the first instances in which an infectious disease was associated with klazomania was the notable pandemic of the encephalitis lethargica from 1916 to 1927.
 This pandemic also gave rise to observations of other tics that came to be associated with encephalitis lethargica such as complex vocalizations of blocking, echolalia, palilalia, and oculogyric crises.

 In 1961, Wohlfart et al. reported a case of klazomania accompanied by oculogyric crises, another symptom of postencephalitic Parkinsonian syndrome.
 Klazomania was proposed to be associated with long-term excessive use of alcohol and carbon monoxide poisoning in 1996.
 Bates et al. reported on a 63-year-old who was admitted to a psychiatric hospital with a two-year history of sudden episodes of shouting.
 The man claimed to have no memory of the attacks, which he could anticipate by a few seconds.
 The episodes were characterized by shouting of "aagh" or "help" and he was reported to appear angry during the incidents.
 At the end of the outbursts he would appear surprised, though he was able to continue a conversation.
 The patient remained fully oriented between attacks.
 The episodes themselves occurred at a frequency of one or two a month, generally taking place in the evening and they got progressively worse from the time of their first presentation.

 The observation of klazomania in encephalitis patients helped establish the neurological underpinning of tics in other conditions, including Tourette syndrome.